KeyValueSoftwareSystems/react-multi-selection-ui/README.md

 - `Container`: Overrides the style of the multi-selection UI container.
 - `CheckedIcon`: Overrides the style of the checked icon.
 - `ChipCloseIcon`: Overrides the style of the close icon within the chip.
+- `ClearSearchIcon`: Overrides the style of the close icon within the search box.
 - `HelperText`: Overrides the style of the helper text.
 - `HiddenChipsIndicator`: Overrides the style of the bubble indicating the number of hidden chips if the thresholdForBubble prop has a value.
 - `InputBox`: Overrides the style of the box containing the chips and search bar.
+Can be used to style the placeholder if the search is hidden.
 - `SearchIcon`: Overrides the style of the search icon.
 - `SearchComponent`: Overrides the styles of the search component.
 - `UnCheckedIcon`: Overrides the style of the unchecked box.